-Sounds familiar?
+Sound familiar?
 Probably.
-It’s annoying because no one is really interested in their friends’ everyday mundane activities, yet it just keeps popping out in their updates.
+It’s annoying because no one is really interested in their friends’ everyday mundane activities, yet they just keep popping up in their updates.
 Spice up your status updates a little.
-Instead of telling your friends you’re in the can taking a leak, share something interesting about yourself.
+Instead of telling your friends you’re in the restroom taking a leak, share something interesting about yourself.

 4. Vent About Your work

-Facebook is a double-edged sword when it comes to its social networking capability.
+Facebook is a double-edged sword when it comes to its social networking capabilities.
 The boon is that it enables us to connect in an unprecedented manner with friends of friends of friends through the identification of mutual friendships.
-On the other hand, the bane is that there’s easily a way to gather information about you by passing through such layer one-by-one.
+On the other hand, the bane is that there’s easily a way to gather information about you by passing through such layers one by one.

-Even with your most stringent privacy settings, there’s still a risk that what you post can reach people you wouldn’t want it to reach, and your co-workers and boss are the last people you want to mess with.
-So, just play safe and leave your venting to somewhere private.
+Even with your most stringent Facebook privacy settings, there’s still a risk that what you post can reach people you wouldn’t want it to reach, and your co-workers and boss are the last people you want to mess with.
+So, just play it safe and leave your venting for somewhere private.

 5. Post Chain Status Updates

-Remember those chain e-mails that demand you to forward to all of your friends or you’ll die a horrible, horrible death?
+Remember those chain emails that demand you forward them to all of your friends or you’ll die a horrible, horrible death?
 Well, Facebook has a similar kind of chain, but usually for a good cause.
-Someone first post a status update about a social cause, encouraging those who read it to post the status too, so that their friends will get to read it and post it as well.
-This chain thus spread the cause, raising public awareness.
+Someone may post a status update about a social cause, encouraging those who read it to post the status too, so that their friends will get to read it and post it as well.
+This chain thus spreads the cause, raising public awareness.

 The intention here is right, but sometimes too much of a good thing isn’t good.
-When you see your newsfeed updates filled with the same status, you get annoyed instead, and you associate your negative emotion to that social cause.
+When you see your newsfeed updates filled with the same status, you get annoyed instead, and you may associate your negative emotion with that social cause.

 Bonus: Flame Others

-Everyone is entitled to state their own opinion on the free internet, so there’s no need to put anyone down just because you disagree (or worse, don’t like the person).
-Sometimes I even see people criticizing the comments of their friend’s friend who replied to the post, whom they don’t even know.
-It’s embarrassing not only to yourself, but to your friend as well.
+Everyone is entitled to state their own opinion on the free internet, so there’s no need to put anyone down just because you disagree (or worse, dislike the person).
+Sometimes I even see people criticizing the comments of a friend’s friend who replied to a post, even though they don’t know them.
+It’s embarrassing not only to yourself but to your friend as well.

-In the spirit of good conversations, let’s keep this in mind in whatever communication we have online, in Facebook, forums, emails, etc. Don’t ruin it for everyone.
+In the spirit of good conversations, let’s keep this in mind in all our online communications, whether on Facebook, in forums, emails, etc. Don’t ruin it for everyone.